ka9q/ka9q-radio/docs/FFTW3.md

 your previous computation work!
 Again, keep all your previous wisdomf files so you can back up if you make a mistake.

-It's tempting, but do *not* just blindly copy /etc/fftw/wisdomf from one machine to another.
+It's tempting, but *don't* just blindly copy **/etc/fftw/wisdomf** from one machine to another.
 Generate a new one.
-I once saw radiod run at only half speed on a Rasberry Pi 400 after I copied the wisdom file from a regular Pi 4.
+I once saw *radiod* run at only half speed on a Rasberry Pi 400 after I copied **wisdomf** from a regular Pi 4.
 Apparently the different Broadcom SoC stepping (C0 vs B0, I think) changed something in memory or cache layout.
-Just go off and watch Youtube while you rebuild the FFTW wisdom files.
+Just go off and watch Youtube while you rebuild **/etc/fftw/wisdomf**.

 Note also that wisdom files generated by one version of FFTW3 aren't good on a different version.
 Debian 11.0 (bullseye) uses FFTW version 3.3.8 while Debian 12.0 (bookworm) uses version 3.3.10.
 Regenerate them.

-Yes, all this *really* needs to be automated...
-Unfortunately, it looks like it will require digging into the guts of at least fftwf-wisdom.
+I know, I know, all this *really*, *REALLY* needs to be automated...
+Unfortunately, it looks like it will require digging into the guts of at least *fftwf-wisdom*.

-*FFTW3* provides a way to automatically create and cache wisdom at runtime, but with a very long startup delay.
+As mentioned above, *FFTW3* provides a way to automatically create and cache wisdom at runtime, but with a very long startup delay.
 I need to move wisdom generation to a separate process independent of *radiod*.
 It would be nice if *FFTW3* automatically learned as it went, getting faster on user data without performing the exhaustive search up front.

 A Note on the FFT
 -----------------